Dalhousie station (Calgary): Location

+Facilities

 The station has 760 parking spaces built near the Dalhousie Shopping Centre.
 In 2003, the park and ride lot was very crowded and would fill up very early in the morning.
-Since Crowfoot station opened in 2009 with almost double the spaces as Dalhousie, the situation has eased somewhat.
+Since Crowfoot station opened in 2009, with almost double the spaces as Dalhousie, the situation has eased somewhat.

 Pedestrian overpasses connect the communities of Varsity and Dalhousie over Crowchild Trail.
 Two escalators, a set of stairs, and an elevator provide access down to the platform.

 In 2008, the station registered an average of 18,300 boardings per weekday.

+Buses

+The following routes originate or terminate at Dalhousie Station: